Best water filters for hard water: buyers guide

 Do they completely remove limescale?

-So while your pipes and shower won’t magically change, your cuppa will.
+So while your pipes and shower won’t magically change, your cuppa might.

 The main types of water filters